fit-r2lab/rhubarbe/README.md

 * single configuration file in `/etc/rhubarbe/rhubarbe.conf`, individual setting can be overridden at either user- (`~/.rhubarbe.conf`) or directory- (`./rhubarbe.conf`) level
 * all commands accept a timeout; a timeout that actually works, that is.
 * all commands return a reliable code.
-When everything goes fine for all subject nodes they return 0, and 1 otherwise.
+When everything goes fine for all subject nodes they return 0, and 1 otherwise
+* `load` comes with a `curses` mode that lets you visualize every node individually; very helpful when something goes wrong, so you can pinpoint which node is not behaving as expected.

 A few additional features are available as well for convenience